Maidenfan78/ChemFetchScanner/README.md

 - **Bing search** via headless Puppeteer (fallback to Cheerio).
 - **Database first** – if a scanned code already exists, saved details are returned immediately.
 - **Web scraping** of result pages for product name and size when a code is unknown.
-- **Image confirmation** – capture a focused photo of the product label and run OCR with Tesseract.
+- **Image confirmation** – capture a focused photo of the product label, crop it with adjustable handles and run OCR via the Python service.
 - **Mismatch choice** – compare OCR results with scraped text, then choose which to keep or enter details manually.
+- **SDS link detection** for safety data sheets.
 - **Supabase storage** for final name and size.

 ---